-First in-class exam 25% of final grade Second in-class exam 25% of final grade Final exam 25% of final grade Other graded assignments 25% of final grade
+First in-class exam 25% of final grade

+Second in-class exam 25% of final grade

+Final exam 25% of final grade

+Other graded assignments 25% of final grade (primarily the term paper)

 ATTENDANCE POLICY: We are all adults.
 Your professor is not responsible for deciding where you should be at any given time.
 However, what transpires in class is fair game for examination and other forms of assessment.
-No late work will be accepted, nor will faculty time be taken to review material which students miss because of class absences.
+No late work will be accepted, nor will faculty time be taken to review material, which students miss because of class absences.
 Of course, legitimate reasons (e.g., medical concerns) for missing class will be taken into account.

-FINAL EXAMINATION: The final examination will be given at the time assigned in the university calendar.
+FINAL EXAMINATION: The final examination will NOT be given at the time assigned in the university calendar.
+It will be given in our last class meeting, April